-The carrying amount is the value of an asset as reflected in a company’s book or balance sheet, minus the depreciation value of the asset.
-It is also called book value and is not the same as an asset’s fair value or market value.
+The carrying amount is the original cost of an asset as reflected in a company’s books or balance sheet, minus the accumulated depreciation of the asset.
+It is also called book value and is not necessarily the same as an asset’s fair value or market value.

 Carrying Amount vs. Market Value

 Carrying amount and market value differ in many ways, as listed below:

 - Carrying amount is the value of an asset as it appears on the balance sheet and is acquired, after deducting its accumulated depreciation and impairment expenses.
 The market value of an asset, on the other hand, depends on supply and demand, where if the demand is high, its value increases, and if the demand is low, its value decreases.

 - Carrying amount is based on the gradual depreciation of the value of a certain asset, which means that its value will change and decline over time.
 Market value is the value given to an asset when it is being sold in the open market.